JDsnyke/Safari-Password-Converter/README.md

 Please refer to the instructions [here](https://github.com/JDsnyke/Safari-Password-Converter/wiki/Setup-Instructions).

-* OTP supported with Bitwarden only as other providers do not appear to support OTPAuth headers support for imports.
+* OTP supported with Bitwarden only as other providers do not appear to support OTPAuth header support for imports.
 * 1Password allows importing Safari CSV directly through site.
 Recommended doing this instead, or use this tool to import as generic CSV instead.
 * Remembear not included - as per site, they support exports from LastPass and 1Password.
 Potentially converting to CSV's supporting these providers may work (untested).